 Baking an image with ODBC Support

-There are many dozens of ODBC adapters; this recipe covers making your own image and configuring it to work with Spice.
+There are many dozens of ODBC adapters; this recipe covers making a custom image and configuring it to work with Spice.

 FROM spiceai/spiceai:latest